-LVT 2015 r 2014 wh The La Brocarde, from the Brune sector, is an accomplished, and is very site-specific in nature.
-The classic, Les Élotins, has been improving lately, and there are very sound vins de pays now on offer.
-2015 saw the first vintage of La Côte Rozier, a very tight wine that used to go into Les Élotins.
-A Condrieu was introduced in 2012, the fruit of vines planted in 2007.
+A Condrieu was introduced in 2012, the fruit of 0.5 hectare of vines planted in 2007.
 Until the end of 2007, Christophe Billon doubled up with work in the Guigal vineyard.
 He is gradually expanding his own vineyards.
-A name to be aware of for the future.
 Fresh from studies at Belleville, son Corentin joined the estate in 2015.

 LVT 2015 r Nicolas’ father Gérard was chef of vineyard culture at Guigal for 15 years, having started at de Vallouit, working their Côte-Rôtie vineyards.
 Nicolas is tending the family’s fourth generation vineyards.
 Apart from four casks for family consumption, the rest of the crop was sold to Guigal.
 Nicolas worked on the vines in his holidays, his job being an electrician working on high wires after snow and wind damage.
 His uncle André died after a long illness, with his daughter not interested in taking over, which is what led Nicolas to “have a go” in 2014, “the summer when it rained 200 mm (8 inches) in the summer”.
 From November 2016, a new cellar is being built.
 His wife Oriane works at Les Vins de Vienne.